No rest for the weary: Husky men set to wrap up busy end to regular season with back-to-back games at Arizona State

 “Did we have a say?
 No,” Hopkins said.
 “They’re trying to get the games in, which we respect and we want.
 But obviously, it’s not the most competitive advantage piece for us, by any stretch of the imagination.
 Eight games in (17) days is a pretty tough feat and a lot of road games.”

-Playing every other day during this stretch doesn’t allow the Huskies much time for much practice, considering flights to Pullman and Phoenix as well as NCAA rules stipulating players receive at least one off day each week, not including travel days.
+Playing every other day during this stretch doesn’t allow the Huskies much time for practice, considering flights to Pullman and Phoenix as well as NCAA rules stipulating players receive at least one off day each week, not including travel days.

 While it’s true that during a non-COVID year practices would be limited this late into the season, Hopkins has had little time in workouts to iron out the wrinkles in a new matchup defense the team installed weeks ago.